 These decks generally use pips to represent the minor arcana (or numbered cards).
 This makes them a great way for experienced tarot practitioners to disconnect from the accepted interpretations we see in modern tarot decks.
 The downside, especially for newcomers, is that they are likely to be more challenging to use.
 Some recommended choices include: Visconti-Sforza, Sola Busca, Universal Marseille, and Ancient Italian Tarot.

 Modern and Unconventional Decks

 It’s fun to explore decks that take tarot in exciting new directions.
 Some deck creators retain tarot’s 78-card structure, but present refreshingly bold visions.
 Whether these decks should be used by a beginner varies from deck to deck.
 My suggestion is if you feel particularly drawn to one one of these decks, it’s likely a good fit for you.
 Trust your intuition.

 Some of these bold visions in tarot include, but are far from limited to: Thoth Tarot, Voyager Tarot, Osho Zen Tarot, Mary-El Tarot, and Wild Unknown Tarot.

 Wild Unknown Tarot

 This is a very exciting time for tarot because more artists are taking greater risks and pushing the boundaries.
 Have fun exploring!
-An emerging source for indie decks that are not produced by a major publisher is Kickstarter.
-These decks are usually a bit more expensive than mass-produced decks but the quality and creativity often make them worth it.
+An emerging source for decks that are not produced by a major publisher is Kickstarter.
+These indie decks are usually a bit more expensive than the mass-produced ones but the quality and creativity often make them worth it.

-There’s nothing wrong with buying just one tarot deck and sticking with it for as long as you use tarot.
-I used little else other than that original Waite-Smith deck for my first few years.
+Keep in mind that there’s nothing wrong with sticking with just one deck for a long time.
+I used that original Waite-Smith deck almost exclusively for my first few years.
 But don’t be surprised when you experience a pull toward trying something new.
 And the next thing you know, you might have 20, 50, or 100 more of them, each competing for your attention!